vsenger/quarkus-workshop/README.md

 ## Task 8: S3 Ingest Function
 Let's create a new function, this time to ingest batch data from a CSV file stored in S3 instead of the HTTP API.

+We are going to upload the data to another table named Entries instead of adding to our entry table so you can create the logic to synchronize the data after uploading.

 For this function, let's create the project using a maven archetype with Quarkus and Lambda support.
 ```bash